-There was a 0.9% rate of brain injury overall and it didn’t matter which type of fluids or how fast.
-Patients were more likely to get hyperchloraemic acidosis in the 0.9% NaCl group but this is of debatable clinical significance.
+There was a 0.9% rate of brain injury overall, and it didn’t matter which type of fluids or how fast.
+Patients were more likely to get hyperchloraemic acidosis in the 0.9% NaCl group, which is of debatable clinical significance.

-The evidence does not seem to support our traditionally cautious approach to DKA.
-The speed of IV fluids does not seem to be the cause of brain injury in DKA.
-But… and this is a big but… don’t forget the youngest and sickest patients weren’t included.
-All we can probably really conclude is that children who are not in the at-risk group for cerebral oedema are probably more resilient to higher volumes of fluids delivered at faster rates.
+The evidence does not support our traditionally cautious approach to DKA.
+The speed of IV fluids does not cause brain injury in DKA.
+But… and this is a big but… don’t forget the youngest and sickest patients were omitted.
+So all we can probably really conclude is that children who are not in the at-risk group for cerebral oedema are likely more resilient to higher volumes of fluids delivered at faster rates.

 Ok… back to Maisie.
 How are we going to manage her fluids